-Growing up to eight feet tall, corn is the perfect crop for farmers looking to attract visitors looking for family fun in the fall.
+Growing up to 8 feet tall, corn is the perfect crop for farmers looking to attract visitors looking for family fun in the fall.
 Giant corn mazes are typically located on large farms that usually offer other fall activities, like hayrides, beer fests, haunted houses, and pumpkin-picking, and some mazes are designed with a scavenger hunt built-in.
-Here is a guide to corn mazes in Maryland and Virginia within a short drive from the Washington, D.C. area.
+Corn mazes in Maryland and Virginia are within a short drive from the Washington, D.C., area.
 Most are open on weekends from late September to November but tend to be busiest in October when the Halloween season kicks in.

 In 2020, some corn mazes may be closed or will be operating with social distancing rules in place.
 Check the farm's official details for the latest updates.

 Corn Mazes in Maryland

 In Maryland, keep your eye out for themed corn mazes and pedal-kart race tracks, among other fall-themed activities.

 - MD Corn Maze: In Gambrills, Maryland, you'll find one of the state's best mazes, which is famous for featuring a different fun theme every year.
 In 2020, the theme is Harry Potter, and visitors are encouraged to come dressed in their wizard robes.
 In addition to the 8-acre corn maze, there will also be a petting zoo, Halloween trivia, and special stands to go along with the Harry Potter theme like a wand shop.